jeffdgr8/kotbase/docs/site/n1ql-query-strings.md

 * `UNICODE`: Conduct a Unicode comparison; the default is to do ASCII comparison.
 * `CASE`: Conduct case-sensitive comparison.
-* `DIACRITIC`: Take account of accents and diacritics in the comparison; on by default.
+* `DIAC`: Take account of accents and diacritics in the comparison; on by default.
 * `NO`: This can be used as a prefix to the other collations, to disable them (for example: `NOCASE` to enable case-insensitive comparison)